Active Directory Enumeration: RPCClient

 Get User Domain Password Information

-In the previous command, we used the getdompwinfo to get the password properties of the domain administrated by the policies.
-But it is also possible to get the password properties of individual users using the getusrdompwinfo command with the user’s RID.
-In the demonstration, the user with RID 0x1f4 was enumerated regarding their password properties.
+In the previous command, the user ran getdompwinfo to retrieve the password properties of the domain managed by the policies.
+However, you can also retrieve the password properties of individual users by using the getusrdompwinfo command with the user’s RID.
+In the demonstration, you enumerated the password properties of the user with RID 0x1f4.

 getusrdompwinfo 0x1f4